Use Personal Style Indicator to Build Trust and Relationship, for Leadership skills development and overall for Personal Development.

 It is mobile friendly and the results are stored so they can be used in multiple different ways.
 You can even have the group complete the assessment in a session on their phone.
 As the system adds up all the responses and produces the completed summary of your responses it saves on calculation time and avoids calculation errors.
 You can forward or print your report as required.

 The Online PSI includes all the content of the print-based assessment plus the PSI In-Depth Interpretations that reflect your specific results.
 Your results are stored in your very own Individual Learning Center where you can view, print, or forward (email) them to anyone at any time.
-The Online PSI can also be completed as part of any Corporate Learning Center (CLC) and stored for use by that individual, group, or organization.
+The Online PSI can also be completed as part of any Corporate Learning Center (CLC) and stored for use by that individual, group, or organisation.

 The Online PSI is a powerful option that enhances any virtual support, coaching, career, training, and/or educational process.